kinode-dao/kinode-book/src/my_first_app/chapter_4.md

 ```

 Finally, grab the payload from the request, send a 200 OK response to the client, and handle the payload, by sending a Request to ourselves with the payload as the IPC.
-This could be done in a different way, but this simple pattern is useful for letting HTTP requests masquerade as in-Uqbar requests.
+This could be done in a different way, but this simple pattern is useful for letting HTTP requests masquerade as in-Nectar requests.
 ```rust
 // ...
 let Some(body) = get_payload() else {